-Daylight and fresh air is provided to this area by an opening port window and an overhead opening hatch.
-Additional lighting is provided by 12-volt lights above the galley.
+A microwave oven, coffee maker and additional storage is built into the cabinets above the sink.
+Daylight and fresh air is provided to this area by an opening port window and an opening overhead hatch.
+Additional lighting is provided by 12-volt lights recessed in the head liner above the galley.